John Lister-Kaye: Early life

 Lister-Kaye was born on 8 May 1946 at Wakefield in Yorkshire and is the son of Sir John Lister-Kaye, 7th Baronet and the former Audrey Helen Carter.
 His older sister, Mary Eugenia Helen Lister-Kaye, is the wife of Nigel Carrel.

 He was born into an ancient established family who for many generations had been Yorkshire landowners, distinguished political figures and successful industrialists with interests in both quarrying and mining.
 Reportedly, John's early fascination with natural history was something his family hoped he would eventually grow out of.
-In 1959, at the age of 13, his parents sent him to Allhallows School, near Lyme Regis in Devon.
+In 1959, at the age of 13, his parents sent him to Allhallows School, near Lyme Regis in Dorset.
 This was situated within an 800 acre national nature reserve and near the wilderness of the Lyme Regis landslip (to which he returned with his daughter, as documented in Nature's Child).
 After five years in such an environment Lister-Kaye's love of nature was deep and permanent.

 After leaving school in 1964, Lister-Kaye worked in the steel industry at Port Talbot in Wales, initially as a management trainee, and continuing until 1969.
 He has claimed he was persuaded against his wishes to accept the post.